Individual Outpatient Counseling

 A Little About Outpatient Therapy

 Outpatient treatment involves meeting either virtually or in my office for a 50-minute session.
-Typically the most frequently I meet with someone is once a week, though there may be times where crisis or safety leads to additional safety check-ins.
-However, these are only in the event of a short-term crisis.
 There may be times when your symptoms and needs rise to a level at which outpatient care is no longer enough to provide the appropriate clinical, ethical care and treatment for you.
 If I am ethically unable to provide outpatient services, I will have this conversation with you and refer you to a higher level of care designed to offer the best support for you at that time.

 Therapy can be a challenging process; clients do not always feel immediate relief upon beginning therapy.
 In order to get the most benefit from the counseling process, it is essential for clients to participate fully.
 This participation includes providing accurate information to the best of your ability, including information about progress and challenges in meeting goals.
 It’s also important to attend sessions as scheduled, to participate during sessions, and to engage in treatment recommendations and homework outside of session.
 If something we are doing isn’t working, please let me know this as soon as possible so that we can work to find a different solution.